MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-fin-rpa.md

   - enduser
 ---

-# Automate quality order creation on Dynamics 365 Supply Chain Management with Robotic Process Automation using Power Automate Desktop
+# Automate end-of-cycle reporting on Dynamics 365 Finance with Robotic Process Automation using Power Automate Desktop

 [Dynamics 365](https://dynamics.microsoft.com/) empowers your organization to deliver operational excellence and delight every customer.
 In order to make your use of Dynamics 365 even more productive and save users time and errors, we are releasing the preview for free automation solutions that will let customers of Dynamics 365 customers automate common tasks.

-In this documentation, we outline the steps needed for administrators to allow users to automate quality order creation for Dynamics 365 [Supply Chain Management](https://dynamics.microsoft.com/supply-chain-management/overview/) and focus on higher-priority activities that require their unique creativity.
+In this documentation, we outline the steps needed for you to automate end of cycle reporting in [Dynamics 365 Finance](https://dynamics.microsoft.com/finance/overview/) and focus on higher-priority activities that require your unique creativity.

 ## Prerequisites